 Now, one could argue that she saved herself valuable time by finding out he was a cheater.
 But did she?
 She has no idea what that other girl’s relationship to him is.
 She might be a friend, a relative, or just a casual date.
 She might have been the girl he was crazy about.
 But when she attacked him for essentially no reason, it turned him off.

 The pattern I see over and over again is social media relaying very important information that is either misconstrued or that comes from the wrong source.
 The whole “If you see something, say something” campaign does not apply to relationships.
 Being an open book is a sign of unhealthy boundaries.
 Be smart about social media.
 Dating is hard enough; don’t sabotage your efforts by causing your own heartburn.

-Dating Rules for social media:
+Rules for social media and dating:

 - Don’t post anything you wouldn’t want dates or lovers to know about.

 - Don’t snoop on your love interest’s or ex-lover’s social pages.